 General application requirements

-Details regarding requirements for grant proposals are described in the call for proposals under the individual programme/activity as well as in the appropriate application form with accompanying instructions for applicants.
-Proposals that do not satisfy these requirements will be rejected.
+The general application requirements are presented below.
+A detailed description of the requirements for grant applications is found in the call for proposals and the appropriate application form with accompanying instructions.
+All applicants need to follow the instructions accompanying the form.
+Applications that do not satisfy these requirements will be rejected.

-The Research Council has drawn up a document containing the definition and specification of the concept _3research institution_3 and a list of approved research institutions PDF - 521 KB
+The Research Council has drawn up a document containing the definition and specification of the concept “research organisation” and a list of approved research organisations.

 The project manager